Strike Hard Against Crime Campaign (1983): Progress and results

 The "Strike Hard" campaign was launched during the early stage of legal re-construction; when the Chinese legal system had been all -but destroyed in the Cultural Revolution.
 The criminal law of China came into effect in 1980 and the new Constitution of China was passed in 1982, Subsequently, the campaign was formally launched in September 1983 and lasted until January 1987, receiving support from Deng Xiaoping.

 Their campaign consisted of three rounds or "battles" as described by state media.
 In total, crackdowns focused on some 197,000 criminal groups.
-1.772 million people were arrested, of these, 321,000 were "re-educated through labor" and 1.747 million people received legal punishment, with some 24,000 were executed (mainly in the first round), having an immediate effect on public safety.
+1.77 million people were arrested, of these, 321,000 were "re-educated through labor" and 1.75 million people received legal punishment, with some 24,000 were executed (mainly in the first round), having an immediate effect on public safety.
 Scholars estimate that during the three years of the campaign, some 30,000 people were sentenced to death.
 A number of people arrested (some even received death penalty) were children or relatives of government officials at various levels, including the grandson of Zhu De, demonstrating the principle of "equality before the law".

 Controversies

 The campaign itself was the subject of much controversy due to reported use of torture, extrajudicial detentions, arrest quotas, forced confessions and miscarriages of justice, in which innocents were executed and or imprisoned for extended periods of time.
 The long-term effectiveness of the "strike hard" campaign on public safety has also been questioned.
-Almost immediately after the 1996 campaign, initiated by new General Secretary of the Chinese Communist Party Jiang Zemin, came to an end, criminal cases began to climb.
-According to Liu Renwen, a lawyer who studied the campaigns; by September 1997, crime rates had fully recovered.
-The New York Times stated that the result of the campaign were largely ineffective due to the underfunding, training and financing of the police force.
-According to the Times, the percentage of policemen killed in the line of duty in during the campaign was several times higher than the United States and as many as 10 times the rate during the Mao era.
+According to the New York Times, the percentage of policemen killed in the line of duty in during the campaign was several times higher than the United States and as many as 10 times the rate during the Mao era.

 During the 1980s crackdown, many people were sentenced to death for engaging in open sexual relationships.
 People who had sexual relations with multiple people or premarital sex were regarded by the Communist Party as "crime of hooliganism."